 What North Korea Wants

-North Korea wants a formal peace treaty.
+North Korea wants a formal peace treaty before it ends its nuclear program.
 The people want assurances they won't be attacked by the United States or anyone else.
 Kim Jung Un wants formal recognition that North Korea is a legitimate country.
 Kim wants a guarantee U.S. forces won't depose him like Muammar el-Qaddafi of Libya.
 He wants assurances he won't be eliminated like Iraq's leader Saddam Hussein.
 North Korean hackers found evidence of U.S. plans to do just that.

 What a War With North Korea Would Look Like Today